Skip to content

 Your liability for land tax is based on land you own at midnight 30 June each year.

-Generally, the owner of land is the person or corporation registered as the owner with the Department of Resources.
+Generally, the owner of land is the person or corporation registered as the owner with the Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development.

 However, an owner may also include a person: